 Spider-Man seems to have gotten his superpowers from jumping spiders.
 They’re strong, fast, agile, and almost supernaturally smart.
 They’re also good dancers and just too cute.
-But if you’re food or foe, they’re eight-eyed ninjas that target small bugs and other piders.
+But if you’re food or foe, they’re eight-eyed ninjas that target small bugs and other spiders.
 Scientists have named 5,800 kinds of jumping spiders.
 Jumpers can live just about everywhere, even on the slopes of Mount Everest!
 Let’s meet six jumpers that live right here in Missouri.

 Get a look at those eyeballs.
 All eight of them.
 Jumping spiders have four pairs of eyes.
 Three smaller pairs appear like fixed running lights on either side of the two, large front-facing eyes.
-These are moveable, just like yours.
+These are movable, just like yours.
 With their ability to see nearly all the way around themselves, jumping spiders are hard to sneak up on.
 They’re also really good at spotting prey.

 Jumpers don’t have ears, but they can “hear” just fine, thanks to their sensitive body fuzz.
 Scientists have discovered that jumpers’ tiny hairs can pick up vibrations from 10 feet away.